Southeast Zone Fishing

 If you have any questions, please contact Klamath Wildlife Area at (541) 883-5734.

-Coyote are defending territories and coyote vocalization calls will be effective through late winter and spring.
+Coyote hunting is available throughout the district.
+Pups are dispersing and pair bonds are breaking down.
+The effectiveness of prey distress calls will increase as the summer progresses.
 Be aware that bobcats and cougars may respond to predator calls, and separate licensing and season limitations exist for these species.

 SUMMER LAKE WILDLIFE AREA

-ALL GENERAL HUNTING SEASONS ARE NOW OVER, AND DISCHARGING FIREARMS IS PROHIBITED, except by special access permit.
+ALL GENERAL HUNTING SEASONS ARE CLOSED, AND DISCHARGING FIREARMS IS PROHIBITED, except by special access permit.

 Please contact Summer Lake Wildlife Area at (541) 943-3152 or email firstname.lastname@example.org for additional information.